HarshShahi/Spring_Interation_Task/README.md

 3 Deploy the war file in Tomcat,

-     Place the war file in webapps folder of Tomcat and run startup.bat.
+     Place the war (SitaTestTask.war) file in webapps folder of Tomcat and run startup.bat.

 4 Log file will be available on <Tomcat_Home>\logs\SitaTestTaskLogs\sitaTestTask.log